D.C. Maryland and Virginia medical malpractice, accidents and work injuries questions answered by D.C. injury attorneys.

 First - you have to read the disability insurance policy (this is the answer to a lot of long term disability claim questions...) to determine exactly how it defines disability.
 Chances are, your doctor has a different definition of disability or thinks of the term "disability" differently.

 Does disability mean you can't do any work at all?
 Does it mean you can't do critical functions of your job?
 Does it mean you can't do the essential functions of your job?
 How long does it have to last?
 Is there a medical condition that may be excluded?

 We talk to a lot of physicians and experts for our clients, and most treating physicians do want to help their patients.

 But they don't know the answers to these types of questions.
 And without knowing that, they can actually hurt your case, even though you are legitimately disabled and can't work due to a serious injury or medical condition.

-There are several things to keep in mind when talking to your doctor about your long term disability claim:
+There are several things to keep in mind when talking to your doctor:

 1. Doctors are busy - really busy.
 You may need to request and pay for extra time to see your doctor and discuss your condition because a routine visit may not give you enough time.

 2. You need to give your doctor all of the important information (obviously this includes telling him the complete truth about your condition and limitations you have, but it's more than that).
 This may be reports of other doctors you've seen, Functional Capacity Evaluations, testing results, physical therapy evaluations.
 You can't assume that your doctor has seen these records or has all of this information.